 Glyph of Adrenaline Rush is a must – the rest are pretty much user’s choice.
 Here’s a good general setup:

-Major: Glyph of Adrenaline Rush, Glyph of Feint, Glyph of Cloak of Shadows
+Major: Glyph of Redirect, Glyph of Feint, Glyph of Cloak of Shadows

 Combat Rogue enchants and item enhancements

 You should almost always use a profession enhancement item if it provides appropriate stats instead of a general enchant.
 You should also probably not buy anything until Mists!
 But in case you want to anyway:

 - Shoulder – Greater Tiger Claw Inscription

 - Cloak – Accuracy or Superior Critical Strike, depending on if you’re at hit cap.